Gaynor's Profile

 A Trauma-Informed, Nurturing Approach

 I create a nurturing, grounded and sensory-aware environment to help your system settle, allowing change to happen with ease.
 My approach is trauma-informed and gentle, understanding how both your physical and emotional history shape your system, and the issues you bring.
-Where helpful, I can draw on my background in psychology and trauma work to support the safe and effective resolution of patterns and symptoms, making sure you feel fully seen, supported, and relaxed throughout your treatment.
+Where helpful, I can draw on my background in psychology and trauma work, and my understanding of sensory processing differences, to support the safe and effective resolution of patterns and symptoms.
+This helps patients feel fully seen, supported, and relaxed throughout their treatment.

 How Many Sessions Will I Need?

-With the depth and precision of this work - especially when treating areas not usually targeted, like intra-oral jaw muscles - meaningful change is often felt after each session.
+With the depth and precision of this work, meaningful change is often felt after each session.
 Some patients only need a short course of treatment for a specific concern, while many continue regular or monthly treatments after this initial phase, finding these sessions become an important part of their self-care.

-Patients often tell me that these ‘maintenance’ treatments help them feel more grounded, resilient, and supported, offering nurture and restoration in busy, demanding lives.
+Patients often report that these ‘maintenance’ treatments help them feel more grounded and resilient, offering nurture and restoration in busy, demanding lives.
 These sessions support a well-regulated nervous system, helping to release deep tension, improve sleep, and enhance mental clarity.
 They also act preventatively, stopping symptoms returning, while increasing overall balance and wellbeing in both body and mind.

 The Therapeutic Partnership

-I provide resources to support your progress, from clear explanations of your condition to practical strategies and self-care for home.
-Treatment is a collaborative partnership; together, we create the conditions for lasting change.
+I’ll give you practical tools and guidance to support your progress, from clear explanations of what’s going on in your body to simple self-care strategies you can use at home.
+Treatment is a true partnership; working together, we create the conditions for lasting change.

 ---